ZacharyWesterman/paisley/README.md

 ## Installing Paisley

 Required Dependencies to run:
 - *At least* `lua5.1` for basic functionality.
-However, if you want to use create standalone applications, `lua5.3` or greater is required.
+However, if you want to create standalone applications, `lua5.3` or greater is required.

 Required dependencies to build standalone applications:
 - `lua5.3` or greater.